bglug-it/server-config/how_to_change_passwords.md

 Clone [`client-pull-installation`][2], create new branch and modify the password inside `domainpwd.vault`:

-	$ git checkout -b admin_change_pwd
 	$ ansible-vault edit domainpwd.vault

 The system would ask for the vault password.
-Change the plain text password with your editor, then:
+Change the plain text password with your editor.

-	$ git add domainpwd.vault
-	$ git commit -m "Changed admin password."
-	$ git push -u origin admin_change_pwd

 [1]: https://github.com/bglug-it/server-config
 [2]: https://github.com/bglug-it/client-pull-installation